-- Grants.gov – This is a huge clearing house of federally sponsored grants.
+- Grants.gov – This is a huge clearinghouse of federally sponsored grants.
 You can search by category, keywords, etc., but keep in mind that competition is fierce for government grants so before you get started, get educated by becoming familiar with the application process.
 This site has tons of useful information and resources.

 - Small Business Association (SBA) – Although it doesn’t grant loans to general types of small businesses, the SBA does have two programs that provide grants to small businesses that are involved in federal research and development: Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR).
-Check out the website for information on eligibility, application process, etc.
+Check out the website for information on eligibility, the application process, etc.

-- Challenge.gov – Here’s another excellent government resource that offers a large database for grants being offered by various federal agencies.
+- Challenge.gov – Here’s another excellent government resource that offers a large database of grants being offered by various federal agencies.
 Browse through the site and check out the variety of prize competitions in myriad fields, including technology, healthcare, the environment and so much more.